jm1021/churchofjesuschrist/_posts/2024-05-05-king-benjamin.md

 ```

-Attribute Selection Measure (ASM): This is a method used in Decision Tree Classification to decide which attribute (or step) is the most useful for splitting the data (or making a decision).
+Decision Tree Classification is a learning method, that breaks down the ability to **prosper in the land** or obtain **eternal life**  Attribute Selection Measure (ASM) is used to decide which attribute (or step) is the most useful for splitting the data (or making a decision).

-In the context of King Benjamin's discourse, it could represent the process of determining **which actions or principles (like studying scriptures, following commandments, or applying the Atonement) are most crucial in our journey to prosper in the land and achieve eternal life.**

-In machine learning, and in the gospel, ASM is adapted to support a personal use case.
-In my use case: Male, raised in California, former Widower, remarried, 5 kids, starting attending church in middle teens, 35 years in Tech, 2nd career as Teacher, Sunday School Teacher, EQ secretary.

 ![]({{site.baseurl}}/images/decission_tree.png)

+### Personal Application

+In machine learning and the gospel, learning models are adapted to support a personal use case.
+i
+While core principles remain constant, applying them varies.
+Similar to how AI tailors algorithms to specific situations, we can personalize King Benjamin's teachings to our own lives.

 ## Talking Points from King Benjamin's Discourse